Preview: Tigers Hit the Road to Open SEC Play vs. Mississippi State

 After consecutive victories, LSU (2-1) hits the road to open up SEC play against Mississippi State (2-1) on Saturday morning in Starkville.

-Kickoff is scheduled for 11:07 a.m. on ESPN and the LSU Sports Radio Network.
+Kickoff is scheduled for 11:07 a.m.
+CT on ESPN and the LSU Sports Radio Network.

 It will be an early start for both squads, but that’s something head coach Ed Orgeron says you have to embrace.